Converse Barrier Certificates for Finite-time Safety Verification of Continuous-time Perturbed Deterministic Systems: Conclusion

 \section{Conclusion}

-This paper established that the existence of a time-dependent barrier certificate is a necessary and sufficient condition to guarantee the finite-time safety of a class of continuous-time deterministic systems with measurable disturbances.
-The proof is conducted in the framework of Hamilton-Jacobi reachability.
+This paper establishes that the existence of a continuously differentiable, time-dependent barrier certificate is both a necessary and sufficient condition for guaranteeing the finite-time safety of a class of continuous-time deterministic systems subject to measurable disturbances, thereby providing a fundamental completeness guarantee for finite-time safety verification.
+The proof is developed within the framework of Hamilton–Jacobi reachability.

+Future work will focus on developing advanced numerical algorithms to efficiently solve the proposed barrier conditions.